>> home > community

 On every application today, we use an updated version of that original GPS system: every load and every swath.
 It's even more valuable than we ever hoped that it would be.

 Solar Power: We have a 4 KW solar system on our office.
-We installed it in two stages, over several years.
-The project is interesting, and works as advertised.
+The system was installed in two stages, several years apart.
+The project is not only interesting, but works as advertised.
 We have a separate page which describes and analyzes the solar system in great detail.
 Click here for more solar photos, details, and some charts and graphs.

 Handling pesticides is serious business.
 Our loading facility easily exceeds all state and federal requirements.